 My Story: How I Created Harmony & Wholeness Through The Chaos

 I was born in Bethesda, MD and at six months old my young parents who were only in their late teens decided to move to California.
 My mother became a model and actress, my father a surfer, artist and stuntman.
-By the time I was three my parents divorced.
-My mother and I were nearly homeless and later in life in my teens at one point we actually were.
-She had no education.
+By the time I was three, my parents divorced.
+My mother and I were at times peniless, hungry and homeless.
 We could afford only canned vegetables and lived in the poorest areas of Venice Beach and Santa Monica.
 I was a very sick child.
 I looked at my mother like a Goddess.
 She was breathtakingly beautiful and we were very close.

 My mom was not educated and had no support while living alone with me.
 My father traveled often to Europe.
 I was close to him, but by the time I hit my teens he left the country for good.
 He married a Greek American Heir to the First Bank of Florida residing part time in Athens and part time on Mykonos, Eos, Naxos and Aegina.
 They spent their winters in Mumbai and Goa.

 My father is an artist, writer, actor & loves to play the harmonica on the beaches.
 He lives a great life, but feels no attachment to family.
 This all left me very neglected and alone as a young child.
 Being an only child with no family and parents who were partiers and pursuing their dreams made it hard to feel I had a home.
 I adored my father regardless.